 CSR Commissioner, ITB Berlin Region: Europe Category: Industry (Voting Member)

 Rika Jean-François holds a Master Degree in Social Anthropology and Iranian Studies with an expertise on ethnic identities, sustainable development and diversity issues from the Free University of Berlin, Germany.
 She started to work in tourism as a tour guide in Greece, while studying at the University of Crete and as an incoming agent in Athens.
 Back in Germany she became counselor at the University’s International Academic Exchange Office and travelled as a researcher to Iran, Malawi and Haiti.
 Ms. Jean-François obtained an additional qualification in Quality Management, working on the evaluation of development aid workers’ education for the German Development Service.
 Since 2004 she has been with Messe Berlin and vitally developed ITB’s Corporate Social Responsibility.
 As ITB’s head of CSR she is a passionate speaker at sustainable tourism events internationally.
-Putting an emphasis on human rights and diversity, she has spearheaded ITB’s implementation of the LGBT travel segment and was member of the board of directors of the IGLTA (International Gay&Lesbian Travel Association) for 5 consecutive years – currently she serves on the board of the IGLTA Foundation.
-She is also a board member of PATA (Pacific Asian Travel Association) and The Code International, supports many international sustainability committees and is a jury member at several global responsible tourism contests.
+Putting an emphasis on human rights and diversity, she has spearheaded ITB’s implementation of the LGBT+ travel segment and was member of the board of directors of the IGLTA (International Gay&Lesbian Travel Association) for 5 consecutive years – currently she serves on the board of the IGLTA Foundation.
+She is also a board member of PATA (Pacific Asia Travel Association) and supports many international sustainability committees and is a jury member at several global responsible tourism contests.

 Director of Mt.
 Huangshan Scenic Area Administrative Committee (HSAC) Region: East Asia Category: Public Authority (Voting Member)